mParticle/docs/src/pages/integrations/tune/event/index.md

 ## Data Processing Notes

-Tune has limits around the number of unique event names and attributes their platform can process as noted here: [http://developers.mobileapptracking.com/mobile-sdks-app-events-intro/](http://developers.mobileapptracking.com/mobile-sdks-app-events-intro/)
+Tune has limits around the number of unique event names and attributes their platform can process.
+Tune may change these values, so consult Tune documentation for the latest limits.

 * 100 events